 Yes.
 The authority to regulate firearms is reserved to the state, except local municipalities may regulate the discharge of firearms within the cities boundaries.
 This has been reinforced by the Allegheny Court of Common Pleas decision against the City of Pittsburgh in Anderson v.
 City of Pittsburgh.
 The court found that Pittsburgh's attempt to impose local gun control measures was a clear violation of state preemption law.

-Does Pennsylvania have laws regarding carrying a firearm while using alcohol or drugs?
+Does Pennsylvania have laws regarding carrying a concealed firearm while using alcohol or drugs?

 Not addressed in state statutes.